Phoenix Child Custody Attorneys Dedicated to Helping You Make Smart Choices for Your Family

 What are Some Unique Custody Concerns?

 Many single or unmarried parents try to delegate custody on their terms, outside of court without an attorney.
 While this may seem like an appropriate option for amicable parents, it’s incredibly important to make parenting time and child custody a legally bound obligation via an attorney.
 The future is unpredictable, and as a child’s needs change over time, the type of care and attention they require will change.
 The most proactive approach you can take toward caring for your child is establishing a legally sound custody plan that ensures both parents will properly cooperate.
-Our child custody lawyers offer a free consultation to anyone with child custody issues in need of advice.
+Our child custody lawyers offer a consultation to anyone with child custody issues in need of advice.
 We’ll match you with a child custody lawyer that has your best interests in mind.

 A family court judge will make the final determination on how child custody will be arranged.
 The benefit of working with a child custody attorney is that we will advocate on your behalf before a judge to ensure your concerns are being adequately addressed.
 Divorce and single parenthood can be complex situations to handle without an attorney, especially when one adult contests the decisions.
 Again, even if both parents come to agreeable terms outside of court, it’s imperative that you legally solidify your child custody plan to alleviate the risk of nonadherence in the future.